swapfM/XCompany_BACKEND/README.md

-Thi is a full stack web app created using Django , Dango-rest-framework and ReactJS.
+This is a full stack web app created using Django , Dango-rest-framework and ReactJS.

 # Getting Started with Create React App